Chapter Grants

 • Excessive travel costs for outside speakers

-• Any activity that presents obvious danger to students or to others
+• Any activity that presents an obvious danger to students or others

 • Activities which benefit or promote any one political candidate or party over other competing candidates or parties